Story and Photos by Lee Daley

-The spiritual capital of India, Varanasi rests on the most sacred stretch of the Ganges.
+The spiritual center of India, Varanasi rests on the most sacred stretch of the Ganges.
 Sanctified by Shiva’s eternal presence, the “City of Light” is foremost among the 12 sites where the god burrowed and then burst into the atmosphere in a brilliant column of light.
-Leading up from the river, about 90 broad steps known as ghats are backed by a cliff-like array of temples, shrines and towers.
-Because Varanasi is situated along the western bank of the Ganges with the river flowing south to north, daybreak dawns dramatically to the east where fields and trees embrace the first light of day.
-As the sun rises it casts a golden glow on the holy waters and the bathing ghats, eventually warming the temples and shrines above the steps while the sky shifts color from pink to purple to blue.
+Leading up from the river, about 87 broad steps known as ghats are backed by a cliff-like array of temples, shrines and towers.
+Because Varanasi sits along the western bank of the Ganges with the river flowing south to north, daybreak dawns dramatically to the east where fields and trees embrace the first light of day.
+As the sun rises, it casts a golden glow on the holy waters and the bathing ghats, eventually warming the temples and shrines above the steps while the sky shifts color from pink to purple to blue.

-Here too is where the living come to seek the blessings of Shiva and Mother Ganga.
-At the end of life, many travel to Varanasi to spend their last days, a tradition marking transition into another stage of being.
+Varanasi is where the living come to seek the blessings of Shiva and Mother Ganga.
+At the end of life, many travel to Varanasi, especially to the Ganges, to spend their last days.
+It’s a tradition marking the transition into another stage of being.
 Muslims believe that ending life in Varanasi offers moksha, liberation from the cycle of birth and death.
-Varanasi, the beating heart of the Hindu universe, is said to radiate endless energy with the belief that a single dip in the River Ganges will wash away a lifetime of sins.
+Here in Varanasi, the beating heart of the Hindu universe, many believe the site radiates endless energy.
+Hindus feel that a single dip in the River Ganges will wash away the sins of a lifetime.

-If you go: My lodging at the Ganga View Guesthouse at Assi Ghat was steps from the Ganges yet high enough above it to give an overview from the open-air upper terrace where I enjoyed morning tea and toast.
-Each evening a buffet dinner is served in the common room where guests mingle and exchange travelers’ tales.
-Elegant in their simplicity, the guest rooms feature marble floors and French doors along with a spiritual ambience. http://www.hotelgangesview.co.in/
+If you go: My lodging in Varanasi at the Ganga View Guesthouse at Assi Ghat was steps from the Ganges, Yet, it loomed high enough to give an overview of the sacred river from the open-air upper terrace where I enjoyed morning tea and toast.
+Each evening the guesthouse serves a buffet dinner in the common room where guests mingle, share a table and exchange travelers’ tales.
+Elegant in their simplicity, the guest rooms feature marble floors and French doors along with a spiritual ambiance.